ricowolmarans/CipherListen/README.md

 **How it works**: The Spotify app (iOS, Android, macOS, Windows) can control a Spotify Connect device.
 Your Pi acts like a Sonos or Echo.
 Stream from the Spotify app's "Devices" menu or use "Go to Device" on a track.

 **Requirements**:
-- A valid Spotify account (free or premium).
-Spotify Connect works with free accounts.
+- A valid Spotify Premium account .
+Spotify Connect does not work with free accounts.
 - Your Pi on the same Wi-Fi network as your phone/computer.
 - Functional audio output (speakers or headphones).